 Pest species can also degrade recreational fisheries by proliferating at the expense of native fish and dominating the catch.

-On 1st July the NSW Government implemented the new Biosecurity Act 2015 (the Act).
-Under this new legislation there are 2 lists to help minimise the threat of Aquatic Pests and disease in NSW.
+On 1st July 2017, the NSW Government implemented the Biosecurity Act 2015 (the Act).
+Under this legislation there are 2 lists to help minimise the threat of Aquatic Pests and disease in NSW.

-Schedule 2 of the Biosecurity Act 2015 lists prohibited matter.
+Schedule 2 of the Act lists prohibited matter.
 The species on this list are not currently found in NSW and are considered a major threat to NSW native fauna and environment.
-This means it is illegal to possess, buy, sell or move this pest in NSW.
+This means it is illegal to possess, buy, sell or move any aquatic pest (or disease) on this list in NSW.
 Heavy penalties apply for non-compliance.
 In addition, NSW DPI has the power to seize and require the destruction of aquatic pests listed as prohibited matter.

 Part 2 Schedule 1 of the Biosecurity Regulation 2017 lists the notifiable species in NSW.
-Under Part 2, Division 5, Clause 18 of the Regulation it is illegal to possess, buy, sell or move this pest in NSW.
+Under Section 18 of the Regulation it is illegal to possess, buy, sell or move notifiable aquatic pests in NSW.
 Heavy penalties apply for non-compliance.

-NSW DPI has a program of survey, research, education, signage and in some cases, eradication of pest fish where it is possible.
+NSW DPI has a program of survey, research, education, signage and, where possible, eradication of pest fish.
 Unfortunately, once pest fish become established in a waterway it is often extremely difficult, if not impossible, to remove them.
 Most eradication efforts have focused on pest fish which are restricted to a very small area, such as Speckled mosquitofish (Phalloceros caudimaculatus) at Long Reef in northern Sydney and Jack Dempsey cichlids (Cichlasoma octofasciatum) at Angourie on the NSW north coast.

 Many people are unaware of the damage done to our waterways by pest fish.
 Once pest fish have invaded a waterway and become established it is very difficult to remove them because they can spread through the whole river catchment.
 It is very important to prevent pest fish from being introduced into natural waterways in NSW, and from invading areas where they aren't already.